ibirle/590V-viz/README.md

 * Click a dot to go to that recipes URL
 * Zoom to look closer at a section of the chart
 * Search by indgredients to only see recipes with that ingredient
-* Check a dietary restrictions to exlude recipes in those categories
+* Select a dietary restrictions to exclude recipes in those categories
+* Control the coloring of dots by FSA guidelines for different nutrients
-* Change the way the dots are colored and what the axis mean
+* Switch the what is displayed on each axis to customize the exploration

 Data thanks to: http://pic2recipe.csail.mit.edu/